yasint23/My_Devops/hands-on/Docker/docker-02-container-basic-operations/README.md

 # Hands-on Docker-02 : Docker Container Basic Operations

+Purpose of the this hands-on training is to give students the knowledge of basic operation on Docker containers.

+## Learning Outcomes

+At the end of the this hands-on training, students will be able to;

+- list the help about the Docker commands.

+- run a Docker container on EC2 instance.

+- list the running and stopped Docker containers.

+- explain the properties of Docker containers.

+- start, stop, and remove Docker containers.

 ## Outline

 - Part 1 - Launch a Docker Machine Instance and Connect with SSH